Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Piano

 Amelia Kaufman has been playing piano for over 15 years and studied music at Cal Poly Pomona where she earned a B.A. in Music Education in 2021.
 She has been teaching and tutoring piano professionally for over a year.
-She specializes in classical piano, but also teaches pop and jazz and will tailor each student's lesson plan to fit their musical interests.
-Her lessons are focused on developing a strong foundation of good technique and musicianship through sight reading and ear training, and she encourages students to have fun with piano by composing and learning the songs they love!
+She specializes in classical piano, but also teaches pop and jazz, and will tailor each student's lesson plan to fit their musical interests.
+Her lessons are focused on developing a strong foundation of good technique and musicianship such as sight reading and ear training, and she encourages students to have fun with piano by composing and learning the songs they love!

 Michael Jay Mcgrogan

 Michael Jay Mcgrogan was born in Pittsburgh, PA and started playing drums at the age of ten.
 Mike set about private lessons and joined his elementary school music program as soon as he could.
 He took private lessons at Drum World throughout high school.
-Upon graduation, Mike was accepted in to the Los Angeles Music Academy (LAMA) in Pasadena, CA. Mike graduated in 2005 after completing the drum program.
+Upon graduation, Mike was accepted into the Los Angeles Music Academy (LAMA) in Pasadena, CA. Mike graduated in 2005 after completing the drum program.
 At LAMA he studied under Joe Porcaro, Ralph Humphrey, and Sherman Ferguson.
-Mike teaches all styles of drumming from jazz to heavy metal and puts a strong emphasis on instructing his students how to read drum notation.
-Recently, Mike has been an active studio drummer, performed live in the LA music scene, and played many shows throughout the country.
-Mike teaches in office bucket drumming classes and hosts outdoor drum circles.
-He continues his musical conquest by teaching private lessons and performing at clubs and casinos in the southern California area.
-Mike is a runner and completed the 2021 Los Angeles Marathon and the 2022 Pittsburgh Marathon.
-Mike lives in Pittsburgh and teaches online drum and guitar lessons at U.S. Music Lessons in San Diego.

 Jeff Kelley

-A Multi-instrumentalist from his youth, Mr. Jeff's early influences were the folk, pop and rock, jazz and ragtime and the guitar and keyboard stars of the 60s and 70s.
+A multi-instrumentalist from his youth, Mr. Jeff's early influences were the folk, pop and rock, jazz and ragtime, and the guitar and keyboard stars of the 60's and 70's.
 He studied composition and piano pedagogy under Milan Kaderavek and Robert Shultz at Drake University graduating with a double major in Music and Business.

 Mr. Jeff continues to perform for small groups and maintains a home studio, writing and producing original content for educational software, videos, slideshows, and multimedia presentations.
 He teaches 30 minute to one hour online and in-studio lessons for beginner and intermediate keyboardists.
 He also teaches beginning guitar with an emphasis on songwriting.